MavenCode/KubeflowTraining/Day 1/readme.md

 Day 1

-We will go through the steps
+We will go through the steps of

 a.)
 Installing MicroK8s